-- Acquisition of specific knowledge about biotechnology and related sub-disciplines - · Hands-on experience in biotechnology industry through a summer internship - · Networking contacts within the biotechnology industry - Increase in potential for employment, pay, and promotion Application Deadline Applications are accepted for enrollment into this program for the fall and spring semesters, every year.
+- Acquisition of specific knowledge about biotechnology and related sub-disciplines - Hands-on experience in biotechnology industry through a summer internship - · Networking contacts within the biotechnology industry - · Increase in potential for employment, pay, and promotion Application Deadline Applications are accepted for enrollment into this program for the fall and spring semesters, every year.
 Completed applications should be on file with the Graduate Admissions Office by July 1st for fall semester admission and by December 1st for spring semester admission.
 Applications received after this date cannot be guaranteed timely matriculation into the fall semester.
-The Graduate Admissions Committee will begin review on an application only upon receipt of the official copies of all required documents.
 Admission Requirements Applicants must: